 Telephone: 0114 2396083

-The Charnock Hall ethos is that we meet children’s individual needs, whatever they are.
-We provide for all types of SEN of which the broad areas are:
+At Charnock Hall, we endeavour to meet pupils individual needs, whatever they are.
+We provide for all types of SEN, of which the broad areas are:

 - Communication and interaction